openzipkin/zipkin/zipkin-server/README.md

 ```

 Under the scenes, these map to properties prefixed `zipkin.storage.elasticsearch.ssl.`, which affect
-the Armeria client used to connect to Elasticsearch.
+the Armeria client used to connect to Elasticsearch / OpenSearch.

 The above properties allow the most common SSL setup to work out of box.
 If you need more
 customization, please make a comment in [this issue](https://github.com/openzipkin/zipkin/issues/2774).

 #### Automatic Index Creation
 Zipkin will automatically create new indices as needed.
-Elasticsearch by default [allows](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#index-creation) automatic creation of said indices, though your local install may have been configured to disallow it.
+Elasticsearch / OpenSearch by default [allows](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#index-creation) automatic creation of said indices, though your local install may have been configured to disallow it.
 You can verify this in the cluster settings: `action.auto_create_index: false`.

 ### Legacy (v1) storage components
 The following components are no longer encouraged, but exist to help aid